 Can a CEO be a CFO?

 If the organization is a private company, then the CEO may also be the CFO unless otherwise required for compliance issues.
-However, publically traded companies must have two separate CEO and CFO roles for compliance, separation of duties, and attestation.
+However, publicly traded companies must have two separate CEO and CFO roles for compliance, separation of duties, and attestation.

 What is the average salary of a CFO?

 According to salary.com, the average annual salary for a CFO is $381,634 as of May 28, 2020.

 The positions of COO and CFO are comparable in seniority as both are managerial positions that report directly to the CEO.
 Both COO and CFO may also be known as a senior vice president.

 Directly under the CEO is the CFO and the COO, followed by the upper management team.

 The CFO oversees the financial aspects of a company and so is responsible for all finance-related departments.
 Therefore, senior managers from finance, accounting, budget, and other finance-related departments will report to the CFO.